BA Economics: Course Fees, Admission 2025, Syllabus, Top Colleges, Career Scope

 Akansha BishtSenior Executive

-The BA Economics course, a 3-year-long undergraduate degree program, is a blend of Arts and Science.
-It involves the study of how society uses its finite resources.
-Economics is the study of patterns in production and consumption, enabling the prediction and formulation of assumptions about future trends and practices.
+BA Economics is a 3 year UG course which is a mix of Arts and Science.
+It involves study of how society uses its finite resources.
+Economics is study of patterns in production and consumption which enable prediction and formulation of assumptions about future trends and practices.

 BA Economics Course Details: Highlights